Connect with others who understand.

 Diagnosing Sleep Apnea and Narcolepsy

-To diagnose both sleep apnea and narcolepsy, a doctor will usually take a detailed report of your sleep and health history and conduct a thorough physical exam.
+To diagnose both sleep apnea and narcolepsy, a doctor takes a detailed report of your sleep and health history and conducts a thorough physical exam.
 They may order a sleep study and various other tests.
 They may also ask you to track your sleep habits in a sleep diary.

 Tests used to diagnose narcolepsy and sleep apnea may include:

-• Polysomnography — A polysomnogram, or a sleep study, is an overnight test in a sleep lab that measures a person’s brain waves, breathing, heart rate, and body movements as they cycle in and out of sleep.
+• Polysomnography — This is an overnight test performed in a sleep lab that measures a person’s brain waves, breathing, heart rate, and body movements.

-• Multiple sleep latency test — An MSLT, also conducted at a sleep clinic, measures daytime sleepiness.
-It can also rule out other sleep disorders.
+• Multiple sleep latency test (MSLT) — This test is also conducted at a sleep clinic to measure how easy it is to fall asleep.
+It can help diagnose other sleep disorders.

-• Actigraph — An actigraph is a device that tracks activity and rest periods throughout the day.
-It can be useful in diagnosing narcolepsy, as it measures daytime sleepiness and sleep attacks.
+• Actigraphy — This test measures your activity and rest periods using a wearable device called an actigraph.
+It can be useful in diagnosing narcolepsy by providing data about daytime sleepiness and sleep attacks.

-• Lumbar puncture — A lumbar puncture is a procedure in which a needle is used to extract spinal fluid for analysis.
+• Lumbar puncture — This procedure involves using a needle to collect spinal fluid.
 It may show low levels of hypocretin if a person has narcolepsy.

-• Home sleep apnea testing — Home sleep apnea testing involves a device that measures airflow, breathing patterns, and the amount of oxygen in a person's blood.
+• Home sleep apnea testing — This form of testing involves a device that measures airflow, breathing patterns, and the amount of oxygen in a person’s blood.
 It may also track the amount of limb movement and the level of snoring during sleep.

-More research is required to understand the exact cause of narcolepsy.
-It is believed to be a complex combination of genes and triggering environmental factors.
-In contrast, the cause of obstructive sleep apnea is usually physiological.
+The cause of OSA is usually related to a blocked or narrowed airway.
+In contrast, researchers are unsure of the exact cause of narcolepsy, but it’s thought to be a combination of genes and environmental factors.
 This can make OSA easier to identify and treat than narcolepsy.

 Narcolepsy Causes

-Narcolepsy is linked to low levels of hypocretin.
-Hypocretin is a neurotransmitter that encourages wakefulness and prevents your brain from entering REM sleep.
-Low hypocretin levels lead to poor sleep quality and quantity.
-Some people with narcolepsy have normal hypocretin levels.
+Narcolepsy type 1 (with cataplexy) is linked to low levels of hypocretin.
+Hypocretin is a neurotransmitter (chemical messenger) that encourages wakefulness and prevents your brain from entering rapid eye movement sleep (REM) sleep.
+Low hypocretin levels lead to poor sleep.

-A combination of genetic, autoimmune, and environmental factors increase a person’s risk for narcolepsy.
+A combination of genetic, autoimmune, and environmental factors increases a person’s risk for narcolepsy.
 Sometimes, narcolepsy may occur after a person has an infection of the upper respiratory tract.
-In rare cases, narcolepsy can develop as a result of head injury, sarcoidosis, stroke, or tumor.
+In rare cases, narcolepsy can develop as a result of head injury, stroke, or tumor.

-Narcolepsy is rare in the general population.
-Sleep apnea, on the other hand, is pretty common.
+Narcolepsy is rare.
+Sleep apnea, on the other hand, is fairly common.

 Who Gets Narcolepsy?